maxfischer2781/cpy2py/README.rst

 A twinterpreter is simply another interpreter running as a subprocess - with some glue and magic sprinkled on it.
-You can control and create them using a :py:class:`TwinMaster`.
+You can control and create them using a :py:class:`cpy2py.TwinMaster`.

-You should only ever worry about two methods: :py:meth:`~TwinMaster.start` launches the twinterpreter. :py:meth:`~TwinMaster.execute` executes an arbitrary callable in the twinterpreter.
+You should only ever worry about two methods: :py:meth:`TwinMaster.start` launches the twinterpreter. :py:meth:`TwinMaster.execute` executes an arbitrary callable in the twinterpreter.

 .. code:: python